sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Extends Class](https://extendsclass.com/) : Online developer tools: REST and SOAP clients, SQLite browser, testers (Regex, XPath, JSONPath) and other tools (Encoders, Converters and formatters)
 - [EmailDrop](https://www.emaildrop.io/): Emaildrop is a free disposable email provider.
 - [Repl.it](https://repl.it): Accessible prototyping tool for various needs.
+- [Figma](https://www.figma.com/): Figma connects everyone in the design process so teams can deliver better products, faster.
+You can build an iterative design flow with live    collaboration that keeps you in the loop whether you’re working in the office or remotely.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>